 State legislators serve 2- to 4-year terms in their states' house of representatives or senate, creating and ratifying state laws and regulations.
 Their work closely mirrors that of legislators in the U.S. Senate and House, only on a smaller, state level.
 State legislators debate, vote on bills and work in committees.

 In many states, being a legislator is not a full-time job.
 According to the National Conference of State Legislators (NCSL), 16.4% of state legislators were working full-time as of 2007 (www.ncsl.org).
 In states where legislators did not work full-time, they received minimal compensation, and many had an additional occupation, most commonly as an attorney or a business owner, according to NCSL data.
 Some state legislators were retired.
-According to the U.S. Bureau of Labor Statistics, legislators were projected to grow by 6% from 2012-2022.
+According to the U.S. Bureau of Labor Statistics, job growth for legislators is projected to decline by 1% from 2014-2024.

 State Legislator Duties